kings177/BashFiles/README.md

-Just some random useful bash files to use on cloud machines etc.
+Just some random useful bash files to use on cloud machines etc. yes